-There are numerous physical health benefits to maintaining a clean and healthy smile.
-Routine dental cleanings help to prevent tooth decay and gum disease and allow Dr. Conover and our dental care team to identify problems in their earliest stages.
+Maintaining a clean and healthy smile has many benefits for your physical health.
+Routine dental cleanings help prevent tooth decay and gum disease and allow Dr. Derek Conover and our dental care team to identify problems in their earliest stages.
+Professional dental cleaning is an important part of routine preventive care.
+A dental cleaning in our Philadelphia dental office, goes beyond the standard and plays a huge role in the longevity of your smile.

 Our hygiene visits include: